SkRobo/wmo-wls/README.md

 # WMO-WLS: Windowed Multiscan Optimization using Weighted Least Squares

-For scan-matching we use [CSM](https://github.com/AndreaCensi/csm).
+For scan-matching code in this repository uses [CSM](https://github.com/AndreaCensi/csm).
 Precompiled `libcsm.so` and `sm2` for 64-bit Linux located inside `csm` folder.
 We are using slightly modified version of the CSM, so if you want to compile it yourself it's recommended to apply patch `csm.patch` first.

 ## Dependencies installation
 For modern Debian based distribution you can execute the following command: